fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl04.rst

       if (auto *F = TheModule->getFunction(Name))
         return F;

-      // If not, check whether we can codegen the declaration from some existing
+      // If not, check whether we can GenStmt the declaration from some existing
       // prototype.
       auto FI = FunctionProtos.find(Name);
       if (FI != FunctionProtos.end())
-        return FI->second->codegen();
+        return FI->second->GenStmt();

       // If no existing prototype exists, return null. return nullptr;